aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/fill-settings/_index.md

 ## **Colors and Palette**

-A palette is the number of colors available for use in creating an image.
+A palette is the set of colors available for creating an image.
 The use of a standardized palette in a presentation allows the user to create a consistent look.
-Each Microsoft Excel (97-2003) file has a palette of 56 colors that can be applied to cells, fonts, gridlines, graphic objects, fills and lines in a chart.
+Each Microsoft Excel (97‑2003) file has a palette of 56 colors that can be applied to cells, fonts, gridlines, graphic objects, fills, and lines in a chart.

 With Aspose.Cells it is possible not only to use the palette's existing colors but also custom colors.
 Before using a custom color, add it to the palette first.